ProgrammingBlockchain/ProgrammingBlockchain/bitcoin_transfer/proof_of_ownership_as_an_authentication_method.md

 ### Sidenote
 Do you know how PGP works?
 Pretty similar, right?
 Maybe this can be the foundation of a more user friendly PGP alternative.
-Please build it on top of NBitcoin:-)
+Please build it on top of NBitcoin :-)